Djibouti at the 2008 Summer Olympics

-Djibouti took part in the 2008 Summer Olympics, which were held in Beijing, China from 8 to 24 August 2008.
+Djibouti took part in the 2008 Summer Olympics, which were held in Beijing, China, from 8 to 24 August 2008.
 The country's participation at Beijing marked its sixth appearance in the Summer Olympics since its debut in 1984.
 The Djibouti delegation included two athletes in 2008; Mahamoud Farah, a middle-distance runner, and Fathia Ali Bouraleh, a sprinter.
 Hussein Ahmed Salah, Djibouti's only Olympic medalist, was selected as the flag bearer for both the opening and closing ceremonies despite not competing in 2008.
 None of the Djiboutian athletes progressed further than the heat round.

 Background

-Djibouti participated in five summer Olympic games between its debut in the 1984 Summer Olympics in Los Angeles, United States of America and the 2008 Summer Olympics in Beijing.
+Djibouti participated in five summer Olympic games between its debut in the 1984 Summer Olympics in Los Angeles, United States, and the 2008 Summer Olympics in Beijing.
 Djibouti made their Olympic debut in 1984, sending three athletes to the games.
 The most number of Djiboutian athletes participating in a summer games is eight in the 1992 games in Barcelona, Spain.
 Only one Djiboutian athlete has ever won a medal at the Olympics, that was Hussein Ahmed Salah, a marathon runner, who won a bronze medal in the 1988 marathon.
 Two athletes from Djibouti were selected to compete in the Beijing games; Mahamoud Farah in the track and field 1500 meters and Fathia Ali Bouraleh in the track and field 100 m.